hi-jiayan/acad-homepage.github.io/_pages/about.md

 I study how communication within interpersonal relationships promotes mental and physical well-being.
 My research primarily focuses on supportive communication in health-related contexts, especially when individuals experience identity threats related to their health conditions.
 I also examine how health recommendations communicated in interpersonal contexts shape people’s cognitive appraisals and behavioral intentions.

-Feel free to reach out via email at jiayan2@illinois.edu with any questions, to chat about research, or to explore potential collaborations.
+Feel free to reach out to me via email at jiayan2@illinois.edu with any questions, to chat about research, or to explore potential collaborations.

 ## Education
 - *2020.08 - 2022.05*, M.A., Communication, University of Illinois Urbana-Champaign